SWCey

 Sound walls focus on the formation of phonemes which gives young students a structure that helps them understand the foundation of language and written literacy.
 As we know from current research about the science of reading, children learn to read through the application of orthographic mapping, a speech-to-print process where letters are mapped to known speech sounds.
 Teachers need to harness this modern understanding by using sound wall displays as a teaching and learning tool in their classrooms to support the process of learning to read and spell.

-Private: SWCey
+SWCey

-Phonic Sound Wall Charts for Early Years – School Licence
+Sound Wall Charts for Early Years - School Licence

-Code: SWCeyes (School Licence)
+Code: Swceyvs (School Licence)

-Add to cart
+Add to quote

 This is a PLD Whole School Licence resource.
 By purchasing this licence, this program will be accessible as a digital flipbook that will be stored in your secure account on the PLD website.
 The program will be accessible as a digital flipbook that teachers can access on any device for as long as the licence is active.
 A School Licence is valid for 12 months from the date of purchase and can be shared with all staff employed at the school.
 We highly recommend that either the Principal, Deputy Principal or a member of the admin team purchase the School Licence in order to manage the account and its users.
 For more information, visit our Whole School Licence FAQ.